 The construction and operation of the offloading facility and the associated infrastructure (pipelines, booster pumps, etc.), may result in visual and noise disturbance to harbor seals.
 These disturbances may result in wide range of potential behavioral changes, and would be limited to those individuals present in the open waters near the facility.
-An underwater noise analysis would be completed during project permitting to detail temporary affects to harbor seal that may result from underwater noise.
+An underwater noise analysis would be completed during project permitting, when additional details are available regarding the location, size, material, and number of piles and the construction method, to detail temporary affects to harbor seal that may result from underwater noise.
 In order to reduce potential impacts from underwater noise on harbor seal, BMPs for pile driving will be implemented, as applicable, depending on the pile driving methods.
 These BMPs may include the use of a cushion block, bubble curtains, and the "soft start" technique where pile driving intensity is slowly ramped up.
 No noise or visual effects on existing haul outs sites are anticipated due to geographic separation; the offloading facility is more than 1 mile from the closest known haul out at Bair Island.